-In addition to reasons for an informal hearing listed at 24 CFR 982.555(a)(1)(i)-(vi) (See
+In addition to reasons for an informal hearing listed at 24 CFR 982.555(a)(1)(i)-(v) (See 16-III.C.

-16-III.C.
 Informal Hearings for Participants), an opportunity for an informal hearing must be given to residents for any dispute that a resident may have with respect to an owner action in accordance with the individual's lease or the contract administrator in accordance with RAD PBV requirements that adversely affect the resident's rights, obligations, welfare, or status.

-- For any hearing required under 24 CFR 982.555(a)(1)(i)-(vi), the contract administrator will perform the hearing, as is the current standard in the program. - For any additional hearings required under RAD, the PHA (as owner) will perform the hearing.
+- For any hearing required under 24 CFR 982.555(a)(1)(i)-(v), the contract administrator will perform the hearing in accordance with Chapter 16 Part III: Informal Reviews and Hearings, as is the current standard in the program. - For any additional hearings required under RAD, the PHA (as owner) will perform the hearing.

 An informal hearing will not be required for class grievances or for disputes between residents not involving the PHA (as owner) or contract administrator.
 This hearing requirement does not apply to and is not intended as a forum for initiating or negotiating policy changes between a group or groups of residents and the PHA (as owner) or contract administrator.

-The PHA (as owner) must give residents notice of their ability to request an informal hearing as outlined in 24 CFR 982.555(c)(1) for informal hearings that will address circumstances that fall outside of the scope of 24 CFR 982.555(a)(1)(i)-(vi).
+The owner must give residents notice of their ability to request an informal hearing as outlined in 24 CFR 982.555(c)(1) for informal hearings that will address circumstances that fall outside of the scope of 24 CFR 982.555(a)(1)(i)-(v).
 (See Chapter 16)

-The PHA (as owner) must provide an opportunity for an informal hearing before an eviction.
+The owner must provide an opportunity for an informal hearing before an eviction.